tomrake/amber-webapp/README.md

 ## What else you need to do.
 1. Install [Node.js](http://nodejs.org/)
-2  Git clone this project
+2. Git clone this project.
-2. After git cloning you must `git submodule init` and then `git submodule update` to bring in the amber code.
+3. After git cloning you must `git submodule init` and then `git submodule update` to bring in the amber code.

 ## Inspiration and Thanks

 Project layout is key and I copied [Herby's](https://github.com/herby)     [trapped Project](https://github.com/herby/trapped).
 Thank you.